-- How are experiential learning, service or other recognized high impact instructional practices improving the course-level student learning outcomes? - How are you utilizing Canvas and other instructional mediums to enhance student learning? - Are you using any collegial or formative observation sessions to seek ways for additional instructional improvement approaches and what have been the outcomes? - How are you using feedback from students to continuously improve your teaching? - How are you using instructional planning strategies to analyze, design, develop, implement, and evaluate for improvement? - How are you incorporating research findings into instruction? - How does your work in the classroom make you a better overall scholar? - If you are developing new pedagogical methods or publishing around pedagogy, how does that fit in to what you are doing in other effort areas?
+- How are experiential learning, service or other recognized high impact instructional practices improving the course-level student learning outcomes? - How are you utilizing Canvas and other instructional mediums to enhance student learning? - Are you using any collegial or formative observation sessions to seek ways for additional instructional improvement approaches and what have been the outcomes? - How are you using feedback from students to continuously improve your teaching? - How are you using instructional planning strategies to analyze, design, develop, implement, and evaluate for improvement? - How are you incorporating research findings into instruction? - How are you incorporating Extension into instruction? - How does your work in the classroom make you a better overall scholar? - If you are developing new pedagogical methods or publishing around pedagogy, how does that fit in to what you are doing in other effort areas?